nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 In spawn syscall, the root script must pass `root_to_leaf_pipe[0]` and `leaf_to_root_pipe[1]` in this exact order to the invoked leaf script.
 The leaf script uses [Inherited File Descriptors](https://github.com/nervosnetwork/rfcs/blob/bd5d3ff73969bdd2571f804260a538781b45e996/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md#inherited-file-descriptors) syscall to gather 2 file descriptors for the leaf script to use.

-When the spawn syscall succeeds, the root script would continuously send signature data packet via `root_to_leaf_pipe[1]` to the leaf script.
+When the spawn syscall succeeds, the root script would continuously send certain packets described below via `root_to_leaf_pipe[1]` to the leaf script.
 The leaf script loops to read such packets from `root_to_leaf_pipe[0]`.
 Right now, 2 formats exist for verification:

 ### Signature Packet Format 1